By Madeline Bocaro ©

 John and Yoko were the Adam and Eve of our generation.
 John took a bite of Yoko’s Apple upon their first meeting in London at Indica gallery in November 1966, two years prior to recording Two Virgins.
 When they shocked the world in their birthday suits on the album cover, all hell broke loose…

 Yoko brought John along as ‘her band’ for a live performance she had been invited to at Cambridge University.
 Unannounced, he accompanied Yoko in a free-form improvisation on March 2, 1969, shocking everyone in attendance.

 The hectic pace quickened after John and Yoko’s March 20th Gibraltar wedding.
 (Paul McCartney married Linda Eastman eight days earlier on March 12th).
-Wedding Album was released on November 7th – the anniversary of the Lennons’ meeting in 1966.
-The remastered Wedding Album was re-released this year by Secretly Canadian/Chimera Music – on CD and on white (and limited clear) vinyl on March 22, 2019 – two days after its 50th anniversary.
+John and Yoko’s Wedding Album was released on October 20th (USA) / November 7th (UK) – the anniversary of the Lennons’ meeting in 1966.
+The remastered Wedding Album was re-released by Secretly Canadian/Chimera Music – on CD and on white (and limited clear) vinyl on March 22, 2019 – two days after John & Yoko’s 50th anniversary.
 It includes the original fun-filled deluxe package of goodies.